-Description: This course is designed to teach advanced conditioning principles for the design and implementation of an in-season training program during varsity sport competition.
+Description: Designed to teach advanced conditioning principles for the design and implementation of an in-season training program during varsity sport competition.
 Subsequent enrollment in additional semesters will provide the student an opportunity for added skill competency development.
 May be taken a total of four times.
 54 hours laboratory.
-(Letter Grade, or Pass/ No Pass option.)
+(Letter Grade, or Pass/No Pass option.)